VolpiGiuliano/Rusty_Josh/README.md

 - [ ] New order handling (matching func)
 - [ ] Timestamp

+## Ongoing
+- Match incoming Order
+- nesting Best BA into Orderbook (how to return it?)

+## Ideas
+- Add Best BA to the orderbook struct
+- Put in the Order Book struct all the functions to avoid complicating the code with Ownership
+- Add a general check in the OrderBook to see if there are some problems

 ## Road Map
 1) Orderbook functionalities: insert, remove quotes, best b/a